Emergency Notification Systems

 Mass Notification System

-APU has contracted with Everbridge to provide this communication service.
-Students, faculty, and staff are strongly urged to provide contact information to the university for this system, and keep it up to date.
-Each year, the campus community will be reminded to update their information to ensure messages are sent to active phones and email addresses.
+Students, faculty, and staff are encouraged to review their contact information and keep it up to date.
+The university will reserve this system for emergencies only.
+Each year, the campus community will receive an email from the Critical Incident Response Team as a reminder to update contact information to ensure messages are sent to active phones and email addresses.

 Public Address System